Destroyer squadron: US Navy

 The U.S. Navy acronym for a destroyer squadron is DESRON; it comprises three or more destroyers or frigates.
-It is not generally an operational unit, but is responsible for training, equipping and administering of its ships.
+It is not generally responsible for training, equipping and administering of its ships.
+Rather, it provides tactical and operational control for assigned units for the purpose of combat employment.
 A mixed unit including destroyers is the cruiser-destroyer group.
 The officer in command of DESRON SIX, for example, is designated Commander Destroyer Squadron Six, COMDESRON SIX for short.

 As during World War II, a full-strength DesRon (as it was abbreviated at the time) comprised two Destroyer Divisions or DesDivs of four ships each, plus a squadron flagship; these were operational as well as administrative units.

 In the late 1950s and through early 1962 a Squadron (Desron) comprised two four-ship Divisions (Desdivs) with one ship designated the flagship.
 The flagship carried the Squadron Commodore as well as the ship's Captain.
 The Squadron normally operated as a unit within a Task Group or Fleet, its main duty being as anti-submarine screen for the aircraft carriers.
 Often, however, the divisions of the squadron were assigned to separate duties—and sometimes two ship elements might be sent on individual assignments.
 The flagship not only carried the Commodore, it also carried the Squadron doctor and chaplain.